Greek yields near post-restructuring lows as lenders set to return

 "Some of the real money has gone in there on the back of the European recovery story - lots from New York, London and Europe," said Gabriel Sterne, economist at distressed debt brokerage Exotix.

-Once CDS trading picks up, investors will be able to hedge their exposure to Greek bonds and may be more willing to hold them.
+Once CDS trading picks up, investors will be able to hedge their exposure to Greek bonds and may be more willing to hold them, analysts said.

 "It's all related to investors regaining interest in trading (Greek) bonds," ING rate strategist Alessandro Giansanti said.